relliky/Tais_Home_Assistant_Config/python_templates/README.md

 12. Move small automation trigger/action/condition helpers into their own module.
 13. Move dashboard color aliases into their own module.
+14. Move shared message helpers into their own module.

 Recommended next steps: